 The College Online reserves spots in online classes across the College of Liberal Arts & Sciences to ensure we have classes available for our fully online students.
 If you are not an online program student but you need to enroll in an online course, follow the enrollment tips below.

-Tips for enrolling in online courses in the College of Liberal Arts & Sciences:
+Tips for enrolling in online classes in the College of Liberal Arts & Sciences:

 - Always try to enroll in the course first.
-Not all courses have reserved spots.
+Not all classes have reserved spots.

 - If upon trying to enroll you get blocked, do the following:

 - Search for an alternate course that may fit your needs.
 Be bold and explore a new area of study!

 - Meet with your regular advisor to determine an alternate course.

 - Add yourself to the waitlist in Enroll and Pay.
 Instructions here.

 - Edwards sections that require department consent are only available for students officially designated as Edwards campus students.